tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-polygon-is-not-a-polygon-2023-12-08/index.md

 side-effect-free is, while the canvas model is more imperative and pragmatic but limited.

+### The Math Model Design

+The two concepts of a rounded rectangle given can be further contrasted one more time to show how the mathematical way is the correct design in the long term given its composability.

+The math model consists of two parts: the ellipse arc radius and the inner rectangle.
+So, if you change $$r_x, r_y$$ (the arcs), the dark-blue borders are responsive as the arcs grow, and $$a, b$$ (the green rectangle) don't mutate (contrary to the canvas model).
+Conversely, if you change $$a, b$$, the arcs won't change.
+Therefore, one change to one part of the model doesn't apply an *effect* to the other, leading to a composable design.

+If you change either the inner rect or the arcs, the final dimensions `w, h` will change (as a kind of "tradeoff"), but that design *is not part of the rounded rectangle model*.
+It's part of a high-level "user" model that *will carry on the composition allowed by the mathematical model* mentioned.

+Defining mathematical concepts is rigorous, specifically a rounded rectangle.
+The same correctness of math is extended via FP with properties like composition.
+So, we can build mathematical software like complex shapes or visualizations the same we work out mathematics, for instance, employing definitions and properties.

 ## References

 [1] Alexander, D. C., & Koeberlein, G. M. (2011).
 Elementary Geometry for